1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

     - After flashing Klipper's `firmware.bin`, don't try to start printing right away!
 Do all the necessary calibrations and double-check your `printer.cfg`!
     - Be aware of the fact that the control unit/display of the printer doesn't work after flashing Klipper (due to the fact that the SPI the unit is connected to isn't supported by Klipper yet).
 So you'd need additional software like OctoPrint or Mainsail or so to be able to also control the printer manually.
 See the chapter ["Printserver"](../printserver.md) if you don't have e.g. OctoPrint installed yet.

-??? tip "What Is Klipper?"
+??? info "What Is Klipper?"

     Long story short: Klipper is an 'alternative' firmware which gives you way more possibilities and even functions for configuring and using your 3D printer.
 If you don't know what Klipper is, this may be a good start for your research: [All3DP: Klipper](https://www.all3dp.com/topic/klipper)